Faculty and Affiliates

 Assistant Professor Lisa A. Keller

 Dr. Keller has expertise in multivariate statistics, Bayesian analysis, and psychometrics.
 She teaches courses in introductory and intermediate statistics, as well as advises graduate students on research projects.
-She also directs the Statistical Consulting Center, which provides statistical support for the students and faculty in the School of Education.
+She also directs the Statistical Consulting Center, which provides statistical support for the students and faculty in the College of Education.

 Dr. Keller has worked as a statistical consultant for the University of Massachusetts Medical School in Worcester, providing data analysis and technical reports, as well as designing and implementing research studies.
 She worked as the primary evaluation expert for a grant through the Noyce Foundation to evaluate the effectiveness of the Massachusetts Education Reform Act.
 Her duties included designing the evaluation plan, coordinating the data collection and writing the evaluation report.
 This work was then used for a grant proposal to extend the project through the National Science Foundation.
 Currently, she is directing a project to compare the content equivalence of two testing programs for the Massachusetts Board of Higher Education.
 She has also completed research projects for the American Institute of Certified Public Accountants, Educational Testing Service, the National Board of Medical Examiners, the Massachusetts Department of Education and Harcourt Educational Measurement.